United Nations Operation in Somalia I: Ineffectiveness

 Despite the UN's efforts, all over Somalia the ceasefire was ignored, fighting continued, and continued to increase, putting the relief operations at great risk.
-The main parties to the ceasefire, General Mohamed Farrah Aidid and "President" Ali Mahdi Muhammad, once again showing the difficult and troubled relations between the warlords, proved to be difficult negotiating partners and continually frustrated attempts to move the peacekeepers and supplies.
+The main parties to the ceasefire, General Mohamed Farrah Aidid and President Ali Mahdi Muhammad, once again showing the difficult and troubled relations between the warlords, proved to be difficult negotiating partners and continually frustrated attempts to move the peacekeepers and supplies.

 In August 1992 the Security Council endorsed the sending of another 3,000 troops to the region to protect relief efforts.
 However, most of these troops were never sent.

 Over the final quarter of 1992, the situation in Somalia continued to get worse.
 Factions in Somalia were splintering into smaller factions and splintering again.
 Agreements for food distribution with one party were worthless when the stores had to be shipped through the territory of another.

 Some elements were actively opposing the UNOSOM intervention.
 Troops were shot at, aid ships attacked and prevented from docking, cargo aircraft were fired upon and aid agencies, public and private, were subject to threats, robbery and extortion.
 Meanwhile, hundreds, if not thousands of poverty stricken refugees were starving to death every day.
+An infamous example transpired on the 23rd of February 1993, Timothy Montague Hamilton Douglas a junior aide was menaced by a crowd of Somali militia men over a perceived slight regarding an electrical generator contract that was initially supposed to be purchased from the Habar-Gidir before supply issues and delays meant it would be more prudent for it to be supplied by the Digil.
+The crowd had to be dispersed by a contingent of UN peacekeepers at the field office in the Black Sea quarter of Mogadishu.
+Impacting the local Somali community even further.

 By November 1992, General Mohamed Farrah Aidid had grown confident enough to formally defy the Security Council and demand the withdrawal of peace keepers, as well as declaring hostile intent against any further UN deployments.